-If you are new to frugal living, cutting your expenses and saving money you have come to the right place.
+If you are new to frugal living and saving money you have come to the right place.
 I want to share with you the money saving tips and tricks we have learned.

 In a matter of months we went from not budgeting to watching every penny due to job loss.
 We are now more accountable with our money, we budget and communicate more.
 And this book made a world of difference in the way we spend money.

 I can proudly say I am now a stay at home mom who works 10 hours a week earning a full time income from home.
-I do this all while I raise my family and home school my children.
+I do this all while I raise my family and homeschooling my children.

 - 30 Super Frugal Money Saving Tips